-With a RADAR DEPLOY owned node subscription, you’re able to be in full control of your blockchain nodes.
+With a RADAR DEPLOY node subscription, you’re able to be in full control of your blockchain nodes.
 Using secure shell (ssh) connections, you can connect directly to your node and make any configuration changes you wish to the underlying system, stop and restart services, or even install your own custom add-ons and applications directly on the node itself.

 macOS, Linux, Unix